top of page

 30. At the XXVII Meeting of the FSP, we reiterate that, in pursuit of the well-being of our people, we have the historic responsibility of not ceasing the fight to see a majority of governments in Latin America and the Caribbean made up of progressive political forces and social movements.
 Let us overcome differences and build the broadest unity in diversity.

-31. Let us unite in the face of the constant threats imposed on us by American imperialism and to never allow the Monroe Doctrine to be reimposed!
+31. Let us unite in the face of the constant threats imposed on us by US imperialism and to never allow the Monroe Doctrine to be reimposed!
 Only with participation and unity in the diversity of our peoples will we be able to advance towards true regional integration and preserve Latin American and Caribbean independence and sovereignty!

 bottom of page